 The latest version of HTDP can be run interactively on the world-wide-web at https://geodesy.noaa.gov/TOOLS/Htdp/Htdp.shtml.
-The PC executable https://geodesy.noaa.gov/TOOLS/Htdp/Htdp.shtml.
-The PC executable https://https://https.exe and source code can also be downloaded from this web site.
-HTDP source code is in Fortran 90 and consists of the main program <a href="https://ht
+The PC executable htdp.exe and source code can also be downloaded from this web site.
+HTDP source code is in Fortran 90 and consists of the main program htdp.f, plus four sub-programs (initbd.f, initeq.f, initps.f, and initvl.f) containing crustal motion model block datasets that are integrated into htdp.exe when the program is compiled.
+The htdp.exe file can be run directly on a PC through a Windows command interface (cmd.exe).